software-to-hardware/erpnext-vat-mtd/doc/erpnext_centos8.md

 # Footnotes

 1. The memory is required during the build of the web assets.
-Given this build happens every time you update, we recommend always having at list this much memory available.
+Given this build happens every time you update, we recommend always having at least this much memory available.